lebip/st_storages/README.md

 by Borborad13

-A cart categorizer with the chests arranged on three layers on top of each other.
+A cart categorizer with the chests arranged in three layers on top of each other.

 <img width="824" height="857" alt="area_render_8_" src="https://github.com/user-attachments/assets/e577d7af-4f02-4934-8dfc-e0bb319a8a74" />